-March 18, 2019 (4:00 p.m.
-Eastern Time)
+December 30, 2020 - 3:00 p.m.
+Eastern Time

 Initial Contract Period

-June 13, 2019 to June 12, 2020
+Date of Award to June 30, 2022

 Contract Renewal

-A Contract awarded under this RFP may be renewed for up to two (2) twelve (12) month performance periods, after completion of the Initial Contract Period, at the sole discretion of Crater Regional Workforce Development Board.
+A Contract awarded under this RFP may be renewed for up to two (2) twelve (12) month periods, after completion of the Initial Contract Period, at the sole discretion of the Chief Elected Officials (CEOs) and the CRWDB.

+RFP Clarifications/Questions

+Clarifications to RFPs and answers to questions not contained in RFPs, as applicable and appropriate, will be posted on the CRWDB Website at www.vcwcraterregion.com without further notice.
+Deadline to request clarifications and ask questions is December 16, 2020 by 3 PM.

 Contract Person

-Ryan M. S. Follett, Executive Director
+Sophenia H. Pierce, Executive Director

 Crater Regional Workforce Development Board

 22 West Washington Street Petersburg, VA 23803

-804.732.7053

-admin@vcwcraterregion.com
+spierce@vcwcraterregion.com

 Funding for Local Workforce Area 15 One-Stop Operator is provided by the U.S. Department of Labor through the WIOA.
-Any/All contract(s) resulting from this RFP will be 43.5% ($36,975.00) funded by WIOA Title I funds and 56.5% ($48,025.00) funded by other WIOA funds.
+Any/All contract(s) resulting from this RFP will be 28.3% ($21,225.00) funded by WIOA Title I funds and 71.7% ($53,775.00) funded by other WIOA funds.
 Zero (0) percent of the funding for contract(s) resulting from this RFP will be funded by non-federal sources.
-The ESTIMATED total amount of WIOA funds available for contract(s) resulting from this RFP is $85,000.00.
+The total amount of WIOA funds available for contract(s) resulting from this RFP is $75,000.00.

-Contracts resulting from this solicitation shall not discriminate against any person or organization submitting a proposal pursuant to this RFP because of race, color, creed, religion, gender, gender orientation, age, disability, ethic group, national origin, or other bias prohibited by law.
-The Crater Regional Workforce Development Board is an Equal Opportunity Employer/Program funded by the U.S. Department of Labor Workforce Innovation and Opportunity Act and a proud partner of the American Job Center Network.
+Contracts resulting from this solicitation shall not discriminate against any person or organization submitting a proposal pursuant to this RFP because of race, color, religion, sex (including pregnancy, childbirth and related medical conditions, sex stereotyping, transgender status, and gender identity), age, genetics, protected veteran status, sexual orientation, gender identity or expression disability status, political affiliation or belief, national origin, or other bias prohibited any other characteristics protected by law.
+The Crater Regional Workforce Development Board is an Equal Opportunity Employer/Program funded 100% by the U.S. Department of Labor Workforce Innovation and Opportunity Act and a proud partner of the American Job Center Network.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 TDD/TTY 711.

 TABLE OF CONTENTS